EDUC 139, 239, 339, 439 Special Topics

 EDUC 215 Clinical Experience I in the Schools

-Student works as an observer-aide under a teacher in a public/private area school.
-Concentrated instruction in preparation for these duties plus seminars that accompany the experience.
+The clinical experience requires that students work as active and involved observer-aides under teachers in public/private area schools.
+Concentrated instruction in preparation for these duties plus seminars accompany the experience.
 Seminars include the following topics: ethics, professionalism, an introduction to program competencies; and dispositions, including reflective practice.
-Students taking this course in January must complete application materials in the education department by October 1 of the previous semester.
+Students taking this course in January must complete application materials in the education department by October 1 to secure a placement for January term.
 Prerequisite: sophomore standing.
 First-year students are to enroll in EDUC 185 (first-year seminar) offered during January Term.

 EDUC 220 Introduction to Education and the Psychology of Learning

 This course is an introduction to the field of education and to educational psychology.
 One of the central concerns of every society, education involves the study of human growth and development, especially in the context of schooling.
 Students will encounter research into how humans learn, how learning environments are structured, and how underlying social assumptions intersect with learning theories.
 The course will explore such topics as socialization, teacher/student interaction, social and cognitive learning theories, testing and assessment, and ethics and the school.
-Prerequisite: EDUC 185 or sophomore standing.
+Prerequisites: EDUC 185/215, PAID 112.
 (HBSSM)

 EDUC 221 The Diverse and Exceptional Learner

-This course introduces students to learner differences as they are related to culture, ethnicity, language, disability, gender, and socioeconomic status.
+This course introduces students to learner differences related to culture, ethnicity, language, disability, gender, and socioeconomic status.
 Students will explore how these factors influence individual educational performance, experience, and development in the institution of the school.
 With a major emphasis on human intergroup relations in a pluralistic society, the course will also introduce students to significant legislation, models of service delivery, and instructional modifications.
-Prerequisite: EDUC 185 or sophomore standing.
+Prerequisites: EDUC 185/215, PAID 112.
 (HB)

 EDUC 222 Instructional Strategies with Computer Applications K–6: